-Unlike the G20 London Summit, the G8 Summit in Italy took on a host of other issues beyond the economic crisis, and in fact made more progress on those than on the economic crisis itself, which continues to be the front burner issue, even if there is nothing much more which requires head of state decision right now.
-In our summit Soundings on the G20 London Summit, one of the issues that seemed to emerge was that leaders who engaged across the broad spectrum of economic issues cut a higher profile at home and seemed to advance national interests at the G20 Summit more than those who specialized in a single issue.
-What the G8 Summit in L'Aquila seems to have shown is that summits which embrace a broader range of issues demonstrate greater global leadership than those which limit themselves to a single issue.
+Unlike the London G20 Summit, the G8 summit in Italy took on a host of other issues beyond the economic crisis, and in fact made more progress on those than on the economic crisis itself, which continues to be the front-burner issue, even if there is nothing much more that requires a head-of-state decision right now.
+In our summit Soundings on the London G20 Summit, one of the issues that seemed to emerge was that leaders who engaged across the broad spectrum of economic issues cut a higher profile at home and seemed to advance national interests at the G20 summit more than those who specialized in a single issue.
+What the G8 summit in L'Aquila seems to have shown, is that summits that embrace a broader range of issues demonstrate greater global leadership than those that limit themselves to a single issue.

-President Obama was seen in the American press to be actively involved in promoting a shift from food aid to investment in agriculture in poorer countries, progress on climate change negotiations, breaking the trade deadlock by working with newly re-elected Indian Prime Minister Singh on greater flexibility on tariff cushions against sugar and cotton import surges opening the way toward a renewal of the Doha trade round, as well Iran, nuclear proliferation and aid to Africa.
+In the American press, President Obama was seen to be actively involved in: promoting a shift from food aid to investment in agriculture in poorer countries; making progress on climate change negotiations; breaking the Doha trade deadlock by working with newly re-elected Indian Prime Minister Singh; and working on Iran's sanctions, nuclear proliferation and aid to Africa.
 In April, the world was looking for global economic leadership.
-The G8 Summit, which morphed into a sequence of larger groupings, became an opportunity to demonstrate leadership on a broader range of issues of consequence to national publics of the leaders present but also to global society.
+The G8 summit, which morphed into a sequence of larger groupings, became an opportunity to demonstrate leadership on a broader range of issues of consequence to the national publics of the leaders present, but also to global society.